slide/slide.github.io/_posts/2010-10-19-mono-csharp.md

 </div>

 <div>
   Once I got back from my vacation I set about to correct the application correctly.
-You know, actually implement mutual exclusion and so forth so that it wouldn&#8217;t die a horrible death every couple days.
+You know, actually implement mutual exclusion and so forth so that it wouldn't die a horrible death every couple days.
 I switched some of the threadpool stuff over to the new TPL (Task Parallel) that was released in .NET 4.0 and that has had a great improvement in speed, but I still wanted a way to break in and debug stuff at runtime.
 Enter the Mono.CSharp library.
 </div>

 <div>